rm511130/BBL/README.md

 brew install bbl
 ```

-## You'll also need the Bosh CLI
+## We also need the Bosh CLI

-The instructions for all these steps can be found [here](https://github.com/cloudfoundry/bosh-bootloader) but you please continue to follow the installation steps on this page.
+The instructions for all these steps can be found [here](https://github.com/cloudfoundry/bosh-bootloader) but please continue to follow the installation steps on this page.
 The link is just for your information.

 So let's continue: